 Resources for Financing (COVID-19):

-- —Paycheck Protection Program (PPP): Designed to keep people on payroll.
-Loan amount calculated based on 2.5 x average payroll costs from 2019 (different formulae for seasonal and businesses who hadn’t started yet).
+- —Paycheck Protection Program (PPP): Applications still being accepted and processed.
+Designed to keep people on payroll.
+Loan amount calculated based on 2.5 x average payroll costs from last year (different formulae for seasonal and businesses who hadn’t started yet).
 Loan forgivable if used for payroll, mortgage/rent, utilities (but non-payroll costs should only take up 25%) for 8 weeks after getting the money.
-If you cut salary more than 25% or fire people during the 8 weeks, that money is offset and not forgiven anymore.
-If you fired people already, can hire them back before June 30 and get the payroll forgiven.
+If you cut salary more than 25% or fire people during or before the 8 weeks, that money is offset and not forgiven anymore.
+If you fired people or lowered salary already, can hire them back before June 30 and get the payroll forgiven.
 Anything that isn’t forgiven must be paid back within 2 years at 1% interest, payment deferred for 6 months (but interest still accrues).
 No collateral or personal guarantee required.
-Apply at SBA-approved lenders (most banks); so far they’re giving priority to current customers as of Feb 15.
-Supposed to roll out April 3 but seems unlikely banks will have it together by then.
-Self-employed/independent contractors apply starting April 10 (but unclear who counts as that, so might be worth applying on April 3).
-If you already applied for an EIDL loan, can refi it into a PPP.
+Apply at SBA-approved lenders (most banks).
+If you already applied for an EIDL loan, can refi it into a PPP, and may have to if you used it for payroll.
+Contact an expert if you need help calculating payroll for your application; some payroll services such as ADP and Gusto have their own reports that will give you your numbers.

 - –SBA Debt Relief Program: for loans other than PPP such as preexisting EIDL loans (such as for CA wildfires), traditional 7(a) SBA loans, 504 loans, or microloans, and for 7(a) loans taken out until Sept 27 2020, you can get all principal, interest, and fees paid in full for up to 6 months.
 Apply with the lender with which you have the loan.